THAMILSELVI17/weather/README.md

 🌤️ SkyCast Weather Dashboard

 SkyCast Weather Dashboard is a simple, responsive web application built using HTML, CSS, and JavaScript.
-It allows users to fetch real-time weather details for any city and also supports automatic current-location weather using the Geolocation API.
-The app retrieves temperature, humidity, pressure, and weather descriptions using the OpenWeatherMap API and displays them in a clean, user-friendly interface.
+It allows users to fetch real time weather details for any city and also supports automatic current location weather using the Geolocation API.
+The app retrieves temperature, humidity, pressure, and weather descriptions using the OpenWeatherMap API and displays them in a clean, user friendly interface.

 📁 Project Structure